Beverley High School

 Beverley High School is a girls' comprehensive school in Beverley, East Riding of Yorkshire, England.

 According to government league tables for 2018, it was the highest performing secondary school in the East Riding of Yorkshire, with a Progress 8 score of "well above average".
 In 2021 the school was rated as "Outstanding” by Ofsted, and "Outstanding" in every category including 6th form.

 Beverley High School shares a joint sixth form with Beverley Grammar School.

 History

 Beverley High School opened on 23 September 1908.
 In 1933 its head was Ethel Sandford whose mother, Margaret Sandford had been head of The Queen's School in Chester.

 The school celebrated its 100th anniversary in 2008.
 Some of the school buildings were constructed in 1875, as part of St Mary’s School, which became part of Beverley High School when it opened.

+In 2026, the school attracted national media attention after it was sued for allegedly admitting a transgender student.

 Curriculum

 Key Stage 3/4

 Beverley High School is a five-form comprehensive school for girls, with key stage 3 and 4 for those aged 11–16.
 At the end of this period, pupils sit the GCSE exams.
-The school currently has 816 pupils on their roll.
+The school currently has 845 pupils on their roll.